Equity Definition: Understanding the Difference Between Equity and Equality

 How is United Way NCA Improving Equity?

-United Way of the National Capital Area believes everyone deserves hope, respect and a fair chance.
-That’s why we’re creating a more equitable future for all community members by breaking down barriers in health, education and economic opportunity.
+United Way of the National Capital Area believes everyone deserves hope, respect, and a fair chance.
+That’s why, following the equity definition, we’re creating a more equitable future for all community members by breaking down barriers in health, education, and economic opportunity.
 Understand our difference by reading our community impact stories, then learn more about our programs below.

 United Way NCA reduces health disparities and improves health outcomes for individuals and families in the National Capital Area.
 Our health programs increase equity in access to health resources that promote physical and mental well-being among students and families.
 Find out how we’re doing this here.